 NeoLoco bakes only 30% with solar, the rest is wood.

-110 kg of solar bread per day is an absolute maximum with the unique prototype in use there.
-And implies being next to the oven all day to track the sun.
+110 kg of solar bread per day is an absolute maximum with the unique big prototype in use there.
+And it implies being next to the oven all day to track the sun.
 In terms of organization, it’s simply impossible for any other bakery.

 Only one type of bread is baked, and it’s a farmer’s bread that is not to everyone’s taste but luckily there was no competition in the region so this is never mentioned as a limitation.
 According to them, it’s a success.